Enter an email address, and we’ll send a link to this page:

 6. Loosen the lug nuts

 Using the lug wrench, turn the lug nuts counterclockwise until you break their resistance.
 You may have to use force, and that’s ok.
 Use your foot or all of your body weight if necessary.

-Only loosen the lug nuts, about ¼ to ½ of a turn.
-Don’t remove them completely.
+Loosen the lug nuts about ¼ to ½ of a turn, but don’t remove them completely yet.
 Save that for when it’s time to remove your tire/wheel from the vehicle.

 7. Place the Jack Under the Vehicle

 The right place for the jack is usually beneath the vehicle frame alongside the tire that’s flat.
 Many vehicle frames have molded plastic on the bottom with a cleared area of exposed metal specifically for the jack.
 To safely lift and avoid damage to the vehicle, follow the instructions for jack placement in your vehicle owner’s manual.

 To prevent the jack from settling under the weight of your vehicle and coming off balance, place a small cut of 2x6” wood beneath it before attempting to raise your vehicle.
 This tactic is especially helpful on asphalt.